-I am also interested in the intersections of liberalism and empire.
-My article, “Tocqueville’s Savages," was recently published in The Tocqueville Review/La Revue Tocqueville.
-I argue that Tocqueville's representations of indigenous groups facilitated his divergent appraisals of colonial violence in Algeria and America.
+My research in democratic political theory has also led me to consider the intersections between democratic thought and the historical experience of empire.
+My article, “Tocqueville’s Savages” shows how Tocqueville’s representation of indigenous groups facilitated his divergent appraisals of colonial violence in Algeria and America.
 I situate Tocqueville’s liberal and democratic commitments in relation to his view of history and Realpolitik to explain his unwillingness to extend to indigenous subjects the liberty he is famous for celebrating.

 Abstract: A comparative study of Democracy in America and Tocqueville’s writings on Algeria reveals a striking divergence in how Tocqueville responds to the devastation wrought on indigenous peoples by European settlers.
 In the American case, Tocqueville deplores the “tyrannical” and “atrocious” treatment of Amerindians, whereas in Algeria he describes the ruination of native Algerians as an “unfortunate necessity” and largely refuses to criticize French conduct on moral grounds.
 As part of a larger attempt to reconcile Tocqueville’s liberalism with his unapologetic defense of colonial domination, this article offers a critical account of Tocqueville’s representations of foreign others.
 It ends by suggesting that because Tocqueville’s conceptualization of the Algerian “other” is grounded in the implicit identification of the international realm with pure power politics, he is able to utilize a discourse specific to times of war that evades normative considerations.
 By contrast, insofar as the Amerindians are situated within American domestic space, they elicit normative thinking about their status and treatment.